 iWatch FeaturesUntil Apple formally announces the iWatch, all the specs and features outlined in this piece are based on leaked information alone, but have mostly been the subject of multiple leaks, so have a fair amount of weight to them.

-The latest report goes against the patent outlined below, but usually patents are only indications and not necessarily representative of a final product design.
+Another report goes against the patent outlined below, but usually patents are only indications and not necessarily representative of a final product design.

 According to one technology analyst citing industry insiders, Apple could fit the iWatch with a round face like the Moto 360 Android Wear smartwatch due to launch later this year.